BlueBrain/Molsys-MetabolicModel/EnergyCostMultiscaleProject/README.md

 This repository contains scripts and configurations for simulating electrophysiological and metabolic models of the rat neocortex to compute the energy cost during a simulation.

-authors: S. farina, J. Coogan, P. Kumbhar
+contributors:  J. Coggan, S. Farina, J. King, P. Kumbhar and D. Keller

 ## Simulation Types